GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 your Product must directly state the functionality so that users have a clear understanding of the Product they are adding.
 For example, Products should not contain:

-- Claimed functionalities which are not possible to implement (E.g. “Who has viewed your IG account”)
+- Claimed functionalities which are not possible to implement (E.g. "Who has viewed your IG account")
-- Developer or Product names which misrepresent their current status or performance on the Chrome Web Store (E.g. “Editor’s Choice” or “Number One”)
+- Developer or Product names which misrepresent their current status or performance on the Chrome Web Store (E.g. "Editor’s Choice" or "Number One")

 If your Product has a blank description field or is missing an icon or screenshots, it will be rejected.
 If any of your Product's content, title, icon, description or screenshots contains false